Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Analysis of Decoy Answers' Effects

 \paragraph{Shortcuts are due to design deficiencies} We probe deeper on how the decoy answers have impacted the performance of learning models.

-As explained above, the decoy answers are drawn from all plausible answers to a question, irrespective whether they are visually grounded or not.
+As explained above, the decoys are drawn from all plausible answers to a question, irrespective of whether they are visually grounded or not.
 We have also discovered that the targets (\ie, correct answers) are infrequently used as decoys.

 Specifically, among the 69,817 training samples, there are 19,503 unique correct answers and each one of them is used about 3.6 times as correct answers to a question.
 However, among all the $69,817 \times 3 \approx 210K$ decoys, each correct answer appears 7.2 times on average, far below a chance level of 10.7 times ($210K \div 19,503 \approx 10.7$).
 This disparity exists in the test samples too.
 Consequently, the following rule, computing each answer's likelihood of being correct,